Skip to main content

 TLDR

 North Dakota has approximately 350 licensed childcare centers as of 2024, regulated by the Department of Human Services under N.D.
 Admin.
-Code §75-03-14.
-Childcare supply shortages in oil-producing regions mean centers that can document capacity quickly — through real-time enrollment tracking — capture waiting families before competitors do.
+Code 75-03-14.
+The state's narrow early age bands make birthdate tracking and classroom reclassification more important than generic attendance tools usually allow.

 North Dakota has approximately 350 licensed childcare establishments as of 2024, concentrated in Fargo, Bismarck, and Grand Forks, with additional centers spread across smaller cities and western oil country.
-The Department of Human Services licenses centers under North Dakota Administrative Code §75-03-14, covering staffing ratios, staff qualifications, physical environment, and recordkeeping requirements.
+The Department of Human Services licenses centers under North Dakota Administrative Code 75-03-14.

 Staff-to-child ratios and what they mean for software